 - make sales as a natural gas marketer to customers located in Tennessee through the presence of your property in Tennessee, through the holding of pipeline capacity on pipelines located in Tennessee, or by using someone located in Tennessee acting on your behalf.

 Additionally, if you have a business location in a city that has enacted the business tax, then you are required to pay the city business tax as well.
-Click here for a comprehensive list of cities that have enacted business tax.
+Click the button below to view a map which shows what cities and counties have enacted a business tax.

 If you decide to close your business, you must file a final business tax return with the Department of Revenue within 15 days of closing and pay any tax that is due (minimum of $22).
 Businesses holding minimal activity licenses that do not file tax returns should notify local city and county officials or the Department of Revenue that the business is closed.